-66-Conduct during elections
+69-Conduct during elections

-- (1) The elections of the Society shall be governed by the rules contained in the Adelaide University Law Students' Society Election Rules.
+- (1) The elections of the Society, except for the elections of First Year Representatives, shall be governed by the rules contained in the Adelaide University Law Students' Society Election Rules.
 These rules shall be subject to any limitations prescribed by this Constitution. - (2) A copy of the Adelaide University Law Students' Society Election Rules shall be made available on the AULSS website and shall be distributed, in electronic form, by the Returning Officer to any person running in an election. - (3) Amendments to or the adoption of a new set of Election Rules shall be by special resolution of the Committee.

-67-Appointment of a Returning Officer
+70-Appointment of a Returning Officer